-When traveling to South Africa, the majority of tourists take a tour around the Cape Peninsula.
+When traveling to South Africa, the majority of tourists take a tour around the Cape Peninsula, in Cape Town, South Africa.
 This full-day tour is full of history and beauty and it is sure to take your breath away!
 Here is an idea of what you will find along the way.

 The first stop on is tour was Camps Bay.
 This affluent suburb of Cape Town, known for its fine, pearlescent white sand, brings visitors yearning for a warm day on the beach.
 The Bay sits below the Twelve Apostles Mountains and is full of activities and nightlight.